Adarshh9/Modash/README.md

 ### Contact

-For any questions or suggestions, please contact Adarsh at adarsh@example.com.
+For any questions or suggestions, please contact at [email](akesherwani900@gmail.com).